lawswin/ICSim-CANBus-Simulation/README.md

 This launches the graphical instrument cluster interface, simulating a vehicle dashboard connected to a virtual CAN network (vcan0).

-Then startup the controls
+Launch the Controls Interface

+In a second terminal, execute
 ```
   ./controls vcan0
 ```

-The hard coded defaults should be in sync and the controls should control the IC.
-Ideally use a controller similar to an XBox controller to interact with the controls interface.
-The controls app will generate corrosponding CAN packets based on the buttons you press.
-The IC Sim sniffs the CAN and looks for relevant CAN packets that would change the display.
+This opens the control panel for sending input (like turn signals or speed changes) over the CAN bus

+Important Notes
+The IC simulator (icsim) and the controls interface (controls) are synchronized by default.

+Pressing buttons in the control panel generates CAN packets.

+The IC simulator monitors these packets and updates the dashboard display accordingly.

+It is recommended to use a game controller (such as an Xbox controller) for smooth interaction, though keyboard input also works.

 Troubleshooting
 ---------------